BA-64: Development

 During the 1930s, the Soviet Union devoted much effort and funding to the development of six-wheeled medium or heavy armoured cars.
 A primary shortcoming of these vehicles was their lack of all-wheel drive, however, which restricted them to roads.
 In 1940, the Main Directorate of Soviet Armoured Forces (GABTU), issued a requirement for new armoured car designs which could operate effectively on open terrain and possessed an all-wheel drive chassis.
 This ushered in the development of several new 4X4 designs, such as the LB-62 and the BA-NATTI.
 Although these were the first all-wheel drive Soviet armoured cars, neither was accepted for service with the Red Army, as they suffered from excessive weight, fuel consumption, and poor operating range.

 During Operation Barbarossa, Nazi Germany's rapid offensives in Ukraine and western Russia temporarily disrupted new military projects as most Soviet factories involved with the production of armoured fighting vehicles were forced to evacuate their facilities and relocate operations east of the Ural Mountains.
 Gorkovsky Avtomobilny Zavod (GAZ) was one of a few exceptions to the rule, as it was already located east of Moscow.
 Its contribution to the early Soviet war effort was strategically vital, since it could continue manufacturing vehicles to replace the massive losses then being sustained by the Red Army while the rest of the local defence industry was struggling to relocate and reorganise.
 GAZ increased its manufacture and assembly of light tanks accordingly, as well as continuing to produce military trucks.
 Since the programme to mass produce a new all-wheel drive armoured car had been interrupted by the German invasion, it also fell to GAZ to investigate possibilities in that regard.

-GAZ technicians initiated concept work on a new armoured car designated Izdeliye 64-125 on July 17, 1941, basing its construction and design on a preexisting commercial chassis.
+GAZ technicians initiated concept work on a new armoured car designated Izdeliye 64-125 on July 17, 1941, basing its construction and design on a preexisting light vehicle chassis.
 This was to ensure the manufacturing process could in be undertaken in an economical and rapid manner.
 After some deliberation, the GAZ-64 jeep was chosen as the base for the Izdeliye 64-125.
 This chassis was considered ideal due to its short wheel base and excellent ground clearance, and the fact that its mechanical parts were already in serial production.
 The original Izdeliye 64-125 bore almost no similarities with what would later become the BA-64; it resembled little more than a shorter BA-20.